 - Candidates may not take more than two methods courses during one semester.

 - Candidates must have their TEP faculty advisor’s signature on the Special Approval in order to register for methods courses.

-- The Initial Program advisor determines field placements based on these requests and availability.
+- The Director of Clinical Practice determines field placements based on these requests and availability.

 - At least one preclinical field placement will be completed in a diverse setting.